The one skill that makes all your others land

 What this workshop is not

 It isn't generic communication training.
 No scripts.
 No personality hacks.
-No bouncy techniques somebody saw work somewhere once and codified into a slide deck.
+No bouncy animated techniques somebody saw work somewhere once and codified into a slide deck.
 No assumption that there is a single right way to communicate that everyone should imitate.

 This workshop is built differently.